jtarchie/site/written/resume/index.md

 Lead Software Engineer

+- jtarchie@gmail.com
-jtarchie@gmail.com Denver, CO
+- Denver, CO

 ## Profile Summary

-With 16+ years of experience as a Lead Software Engineer, I've led successful product teams across diverse domains.
-As a technology generalist, I excel in problem-solving and effective communication.
-I have a proven track record in building teams and mentoring members, leveraging pair programming as a key mentoring approach.
+I'm a full-stack engineer and tech lead with experience in hiring, building, and mentoring product teams.
+I also emphasize a mindset of creating a product to understand and solve a customer's problem.
+I've successfully made applications for different business domains from audiences of one to millions.

 ## Technical Skills